 Whilst this guide focuses on the risk management standard ISO 31000:2018, it is important to be aware of other risk management standards and frameworks.
-The most commonly used in addition to ISO 31000:2018 is the COSO Enterprise Risk Management (ERM) framework .
+The most commonly used in addition to ISO 31000: 2018 is the COSO Enterprise Risk Management integrated framework, COSO ERM.
 In 2004, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) issued the Enterprise Risk Management - Integrated Framework to help businesses and other entities incorporate into policy, rule and regulation, and it has been used by thousands of enterprises to better control their activities in moving toward achievement of their established objectives.
 COSO initiated a project to develop a framework that would be usable by organisations to evaluate and improve their enterprise risk management.
-COSO ERM required considering risks from a portfolio or 'enterprise' perspective, which was not contemplated in COSO's Internal Control -Integrated Framework, which is a complementary but distinct publication first released by COSO in 1992.
+COSO ERM required considering risks from a portfolio or 'enterprise' perspective, which was not contemplated in the COSO Internal Control Integrated Framework.

-The COSO ERM framework was revised and reissued in 2017 under the title Enterprise Risk Management - Integrating with Strategy and Performance.
+The COSO ERM framework was revised and reissued in 2017 under the title "Enterprise Risk Management: integrating with Strategy and Performance".
 As with ISO 31000, it emphasises the connectivity between performance, strategy and ERM.
 The COSO ERM framework contains 23 principles that can be used to inform the design and continuous improvement of a risk management framework.